 - La Placita is a quiet marketplace surrounded by bars and restaurants but come night, it turns into a street party.
 An absolute must-do when in the neighborhood of Santurce.

 - Jungle Bird is your place to get your cocktail fix.
 Home to a great vibe and killer tiki cocktails, Jungle Bird is a top cocktail bar in Puerto Rico.

 - La Penultima is another great bar located just up the street from Jungle Bird – how convenient, right?
-A great bar serving tasty bar food and cold drinks is a perfect start the any night out in Santurce.
+A great bar serving tasty bar food and cold drinks is a perfect start to any night out in Santurce.

 - The Budget Conscious: Santurcia Hostel is a short walk to the beach but in the heart of the Santurce neighborhood.
 From private to shared dorms, this good-vibe artsy hostel is a great spot to call home for a few nights.

-- Something in Between: Avila Guesthouse is walking distance from everything which is one of the reasons guests love this accommodation.
+- Something in Between: Avila Guesthouse is within walking distance from everything which is one of the reasons guests love this accommodation.
 It’s clean, comfortable and a great value for your money.

 Is Santurce Safe?